 Solid Gold includes prebiotics, which help encourage the growth of the bacteria that are found in a healthy gut.
 It also contains probiotics, to help keep the population of those healthy bacteria thriving.

-Which Types of Pets Might Do Better With a Different Brand?
+Which Types of Cats Might Do Better With a Different Brand?